Flieh/diplicity-beta-feedback/README.md

 # diplicity-beta-feedback
-<h1>Diplicity beta feedback

-<p>Welcome to the beta test for Diplicty.
+Welcome to the beta test for Diplicty.
 This is where we collect feedback.

 Note: everyone should currently be using release 55.